Europe heatwave: Paris restricts alcohol consumption and sales

-After days of high temperatures in Paris, the health minister said the ambulance service in Paris had seen four times more cardiac arrests than normal over a 24-hour period, although she stressed there were no confirmed figures for the number of deaths linked to the heatwave.
+Rist said “young people are also suffering from cardiac arrests”.
+The ambulance service in Paris had seen four times more cardiac arrests than normal over a 24-hour period, said Rist, while stressing there were no confirmed figures for the number of deaths linked to the heatwave.

 Paris mayor Emmanuel Grégoire said the mortality rate was on the rise in the capital.

-“We must not believe ourselves to be invulnerable,” he told French TV.
+“We must not believe we are invulnerable,” he told French TV.
 “I am thinking especially about the youth… At about 19:30 last night… I saw 100 or so joggers on the street.
 Frankly, that’s irresponsible.”

 “It’s fine to take a couple of days off from exercising,” he added.